 - Decisions that affect the well-being of the child

 Parental responsibility is not the same as time-sharing, although the two concepts often go hand-in-hand.
 Time-sharing refers to the number and schedule of overnights that children spend with each parent.

-“Shared parental responsibility” means having a relationship wherein both parents communicate and work together to make these major decisions jointly.
+“Shared parental responsibility” means having a relationship in which both parents communicate and work together to make these major decisions jointly.
 It allows both parents to preserve their full parental rights and responsibilities.
-In Florida, shared parental responsibility is required unless the court finds that it would be “detrimental to the child.”
+In Florida, shared parental responsibility is required unless the Court finds that it would be “detrimental to the child.”

-On the contrary, “sole parental responsibility” grants one parent the exclusive right to make decisions regarding his/her child.
-The court is required to order sole parental responsibility if shared parental responsibility would be detrimental to the child.
+On the contrary, “sole parental responsibility” grants one parent the exclusive right to make decisions regarding his or her child.
+The Court is required to order sole parental responsibility if shared parental responsibility would be detrimental to the child.